Scott943/Prototrade_Docs/docs/_sources/quickstart.rst.txt

 * Ensure the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` class has been imported
 * In a :code:`main()` function, create an instance of the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` class
-* Use the member function, :py:meth:`register_strategy <prototrade.virtual_exchange.VirtualExchange.register_strategy>` to register a function/strategy to the framework :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>`
+* Use the member function, :py:meth:`register_strategy <prototrade.virtual_exchange.VirtualExchange.register_strategy>` to register a function/strategy to the framework
 * When all strategies are registered, use the member function, :py:meth:`run_strategies <prototrade.virtual_exchange.VirtualExchange.run_strategies>` to start the simulated execution of the strategies.

 Common Errors
 -------------

 * Ensure that the Python script is starting using format below.
-Otherwise a :code:`freeze_support` error can occur.
+Without the first line below, a :code:`freeze_support` error can occur.
 .. code-block:: python

    if __name__ == '__main__':
-      main()
+      main() # where main contains code for initalising the VirtualExchange and registering strategies